 Oncology Billing Services in Georgia

-Georgia's oncology practices face unique billing challenges shaped by Anthem Blue Cross Blue Shield of Georgia's commercial rules, Georgia Families requirements, and Palmetto GBA Medicare policies.
+Georgia's oncology practices face unique billing challenges shaped by Anthem Blue Cross Blue Shield of Georgia's commercial rules, Georgia Families requirements, and Palmetto GBA (Jurisdiction J) Medicare policies.
 Our AAPC-certified coders specialize in both GA payer rules and oncology coding complexity.

 Why Georgia Oncology Practices Need Specialized Billing

 Georgia's healthcare market includes 25,000+ physicians, and oncology practices here face a payer market dominated by Anthem Blue Cross Blue Shield of Georgia on the commercial side and Georgia Families on the public payer side.
-Medicare claims are processed through Palmetto GBA, which applies its own Local Coverage Determinations that directly affect oncology procedure coverage and medical necessity requirements.
+Medicare claims are processed through Palmetto GBA (Jurisdiction J), which applies its own Local Coverage Determinations that directly affect oncology procedure coverage and medical necessity requirements.
 Generic billing teams without GA specific knowledge leave revenue on the table.

 Oncology billing itself is complex.
 Oncology billing involves chemotherapy/infusion administration codes (96413-96417), drug product codes (J-codes), radiation therapy coding (77385-77387), and high-complexity E/M for treatment planning.
 Drug reimbursement (buy and bill) is a significant revenue component.
-When you combine this coding complexity with Georgia's specific payer rules, authorization requirements, and 3 Georgia Families managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving oncology practices from Atlanta to Columbus and across Georgia.
+When you combine this coding complexity with Georgia's specific payer rules, authorization requirements, and 6 Georgia Families managed care plans that each have their own billing rules, you need a team that understands both dimensions.
+Go Medical Billing provides that expertise at 2.49% of collections, serving oncology practices from Atlanta to Athens and across Georgia.

 Georgia Payer Challenges for Oncology